Today I have started a little DIY project to build a Single Board Computer (SBC) on the basis of a Zilog Z80 CPU.

 The whole stuff took me about 2 hours and was not that difficult.
 Only the spacing of the transistor leads was a bit tight, but worked out well.

 The primary power supply is a 9V „wall wart“ with at least 1A.
-A first test looked quite Ok: the green power LED was lightening up.
+A first test looked quite Ok: the green power LED was lighting up.
 Before I will insert the 74HCT00 chip into its socket, I will do some more measurements, to be on the safe side.
 The remaining functional tests (keyboard and monitor) will follow, once the Z80 PCB is ready.

 Building the uTerm PCB